shuyansy/VidText/README.md

 ## Introduction
-We introduce VidText, a comprehensive benchmark designed explicitly for systematic evaluation of multimodal large language models (MLLMs) in dynamic video text understanding.
-VidText encompasses a diverse set of videos of varying lengths across 27 fine-grained genres, covering multiple languages and scenarios, and includes eight systematically designed tasks spanning both perception and reasoning dimensions.
-These tasks challenge MLLMs to leverage textual cues appearing dynamically within videos at various granularities—from holistic video-level understanding to fine-grained spatial-temporal grounding.
+We introduce VidText, a comprehensive benchmark designed explicitly for systematic evaluation of multimodal large language models (MLLMs) in video text understanding.
+VidText encompasses a diverse set of videos of varying lengths across 27 fine-grained genres, covering multiple languages and scenarios, and includes 8 designed tasks spanning both perception and reasoning dimensions.
+These tasks challenge MLLMs to leverage textual cues appearing dynamically within videos at various granularities—**from holistic video-level understanding to instance-level grounding**.

 Our extensive evaluation of 18 state-of-the-art multimodal LLMs, including proprietary models such as Gemini-1.5 Pro,GPT-4o and prominent open-source models like VideoLLaMA-3,Qwen2.5-VL,InternVL2.5 reveals substantial difficulties in effectively utilizing textual information in video contexts.
 Even the highest-performing models achieve an average accuracy of merely 45.3% across tasks, underscoring significant limitations in current MLLMs' OCR integration, temporal grounding, and multi-step reasoning capabilities.